tiagoporto/setting-up-sublime-text/README.md

 You can change the default font used in sublime.

-Personal I like to use [Monaco](http://www.gringod.com/2006/11/01/new-version-of-monaco-font/).
+Personally I like to use the [Monaco](http://www.gringod.com/2006/11/01/new-version-of-monaco-font/) font.

 ```json
 {